 Tuition and Financial Aid

-Executive MBA tuition for 2019-20 is $95,000 for both in-state and out-of-state residents.
+Executive MBA tuition for 2020-2021 is $95,000 for both in-state and out-of-state residents.
 Tuition includes a $3,000 nonrefundable deposit and covers all courses, books and required materials, technology package (software), student and administrative fees, parking and meals on class days, and transportation, lodging, and some meals affiliated with the required residencies.
 The international round-trip airfare is not included in the tuition.
 The tuition rate is the same for both in-state and out-of-state students.
-Executive MBA tuition is charged in six installments.
+Executive MBA tuition is billed in six installments.
 More information about the payment schedule is provided upon admission.

 The Virginia Tech Board of Visitors establishes the tuition annually, typically in the spring.
 Therefore, please use the above figures as a guide in considering the cost of the upcoming fall term, but note that tuition is subject to annual changes.
 The established tuition at time of entry is guaranteed for the entirety of the 18-month program.